spikeheap/spikeheap.github.io/app/_drafts/shun-work-delegate.md

 The problem is that sounds very extravagant, right?
 I can't imagine paying someone to clean my house so I don't have to, and would almost feel ashamed that I wasn't doing it myself.
 Yet somehow I don't have a problem with Jennifer doing most of the cooking when I've got a busy stretch.

 Second-guessing each thing in my to-do list has been quite helpful, even though it's hard work for me.
-Do I really need to learn how to repair swimming wetsuits, research and purchase the best materials for it, then spend a couple of hours painstakingly gluing and stitching it, or could I just send it off to [a wetsuit repair company](http://www.bodylinewetsuitrepairs.co.uk/) (who'll certainly do a much better job) for £15 or so?
+Do I really need to learn how to repair wetsuits, research and purchase the best materials for it, then spend a couple of hours painstakingly gluing and stitching it, or could I just send it off to [a wetsuit repair company](http://www.bodylinewetsuitrepairs.co.uk/) (who'll certainly do a much better job) for £15 or so?

 #### Making dead time work